-NGC 40 is a planetary nebula located in the northern constellation of Cepheus.
-It was discovered by William Herschel on November 25, 1788 who described it as "a 9th magnitude star, surrounded with milky nebulosity".
-Herschel used his 475mm (18.7) inch telescope to make the discovery but for today's amateur astronomers such a large scope isn't required, it can be glimpsed with just a 100mm (4-inch) instrument.
+NGC 40, mag. +10.7, is a planetary nebula located in the northern constellation of Cepheus.
+It was discovered by William Herschel on November 25, 1788.
+He described it as "a 9th magnitude star, surrounded with milky nebulosity".
+Herschel used his 475mm (18.7-inch) telescope to make the discovery, but today's amateur astronomers don't require such a large instrument and it can be glimpsed with just a 100mm (4-inch) refractor.
 NGC 40 is also known as the Bow Tie nebula, a nickname it shares with another planetary nebula, NGC 2440 in Puppis.
 It's listed as number 2 in the Caldwell catalogue.

-NGC 40 is located just over 17 degrees from the North Celestial Pole and therefore circumpolar from most northern latitudes.
-It's one of the finest examples of its type in the far northern part of the sky.
-The best time to look for the nebula is during October, November and December when it appears highest in the sky during early evening.
-The Bow Tie nebula is also visible from most tropical locations although lower down.
-However, from southern temperate latitudes it's not visible at all.
+NGC 40 is located just over 17 degrees from the North Celestial Pole and is therefore circumpolar from most northern latitudes.
+It's one of the finest examples of its type in the far northern section of sky.
+The best time to look for the nebula is during October, November and December when it appears high in the sky during early evening.
+The Bow Tie nebula is also visible, although lower down, from most tropical latitudes.
+However, from southern temperate locations it never rises above the horizon.

-Locating NGC 40 can be precarious as it's positioned in a star poor region of eastern Cepheus.
-One method to find it is by imagining a line connecting Errai (γ Cep - mag. +3.21) and γ Cas (mag. +2.15).
+Finding NGC 40 can be tricky as it's positioned in a star poor region of eastern Cepheus.
+One method is to imagine a line connecting Errai (γ Cep - mag. +3.21) with γ Cassiopeiae (mag. +2.15).
 The planetary lies approximately one-third of the way along this line.

-Under dark skies, NGC 40 can be spotted with 100mm (4-inch) telescopes appearing as an out of focus star tucked away between two 9th magnitude stars.
-With an apparent magnitude of +10.7 and spanning just 36 arc seconds in diameter, this planetary requires larger apertures to see any significant detail.
-A 200mm (8-inch) scope at 200x magnification reveals a slightly oval hazy patch of light with the bright central star (mag. +11.6) easily visible.
-NGC 40 is easily distinguishable from surrounding stars and on closer inspection appears bluish-green in colour.
-Like many planetaries it appears to blink on and off as you look at.
-This is especially noticeable when focusing on and off the central star and/or switching between averted and normal vision.
-Large amateur scopes of the order of 300mm (12-inch) aperture or greater show brightness variations, knots and twists across the face of the nebula.
+NGC 40 can be spotted with 100mm (4-inch) telescopes as an out of focus "star" tucked away between two 9th magnitude stars.
+It spans just 36 arc seconds in diameter and therefore requires at least a medium size aperture to see any significant detail.
+A 200mm (8-inch) scope at about 200x magnification, reveals a slightly oval hazy patch of light with a bright central star (mag. +11.6).
+The nebula is easily distinguishable from the surrounding stars and on closer inspection, appears bluish-green in colour.
+Like most planetaries, it appears to blink on and off when you look at.
+This is especially noticeable when switching between averted and direct vision.
+Large amateur scopes, of the order of 300mm (12-inch) aperture or more, show brightness variations, twists and knots across the complete nebula face.

 NGC 40 Data Table